 A: No. We don’t rehabilitate or rebuild entire homes, and we don’t provide luxury kitchen or bathroom installations like they do on TV.
 We target critical improvements – repairs that will make homes safe, warm, dry, healthy and help to revitalize our communities.
 Much of what we do is “behind the scenes”.
 The critical electrical, plumbing and roofing repairs we provide may be invisible to the eye.
 The home will be safer and more comfortable to live in, and will probably look nicer, but it won’t be a complete makeover.

 A: No. Unfortunately, we cannot guarantee that everyone who applies will be accepted into the program.
 We have limited resources and must prioritize home projects based on a number of factors, including need, funding, and the skills and abilities of our volunteers.

-A: If a home is selected for work, we ask that the homeowner work in partnership with the volunteer team assigned to the home to prioritize and plan the repairs.
+A: If a home is selected for work, we ask that the homeowner work in partnership with RTNJ and the volunteer team assigned to the home to prioritize and plan the repairs.
 We also ask that any able-bodied residents of the home, or relatives who live in the area, become volunteers for the project to help with the repairs.

-We also expect the homeowners to agree and cooperate with all legal requirements, attend a homeowner breakfast meeting, agree not to perform any unauthorized repairs while Rebuilding Together North Jersey is repairing the home (RTNJ gets all necessary permits and has a legal obligation to comply with said permits) and write “a thank-you note” to the volunteer team after repairs have been completed.
+We also expect the homeowners to agree and cooperate with all legal requirements, attend a homeowner breakfast meeting, agree not to perform any unauthorized repairs while Rebuilding Together is repairing the home (RTNJ gets all necessary permits and has a legal obligation to comply with said permits) and write “a thank-you note” to the volunteer team after repairs have been completed.